Inside: Tips and tricks for teaching source credibility to students in an elementary setting.

 Teaching kids how to find and cite credible sources is the first step towards teaching them to successfully research a topic.
 These research skills can be taught to your students so they can find the most credible sources.

 All of my science and social studies research units contain mini lessons and worksheets to teach source credibility.
-Whether you’re studying US Presidents, dinosaurs, or states, these units are ready-to-go to help your students become researches and show you how to teach elementary students source credibility.
+Whether you’re studying US Presidents, dinosaurs, or states, these units are ready-to-go to help your students become researchers and show you how to teach elementary students source credibility.
 Check out my units below.
 You can see also see ALL of the units and save 30% with the Science and Social Studies Research Units Bundle!
 Lastly, you can also find all of my research units in my Teachers pay Teachers store.

 Extreme Weather and Natural Disasters Research Unit$6.00 Add to cart